What a fascinating time to be alive?

 So then what can we do now to stay sane and balanced while also being informed?

 - Turn off the news: Yes, I know we want to stay informed and that’s the point of this post.
 Turn it off and set times for checking in on the news.
 I know in Ohio the governor does his briefing every day at 2 pm so maybe the time you take to get informed is from 2-3 pm and then again (because I know you want to) around 5-6 pm.
 But try to avoid more than 2 hours of engagement.
 This also goes along with getting correct information about what is going on.
-My friend and colleague, Dr. Hiten Patel did a live FB video on how to avoid misinformation that you can watch so you’re only engaging in information that is accurate and not wasting time and energy on misinformation.
+I interviewed my friend and colleague, Dr. Hiten Patel, on how to avoid misinformation that so you’re only engaging in information that is accurate and not wasting time and energy on misinformation.

 - Reduce social media time: Yes, I know most people are bored and just want to use social media as an outlet but even on social media there’s just constant information about our current situation that is not supportive of our mental health.
 Even if it is a meme that’s funny, it’s just another reminder.